eze-kiel/shaloc/README.md

 Serving myfile.txt on http://127.0.0.1:8080/myfile.txt
 ```

 Note that you can choose the IP and the port (respectively -i and -p).
+With the flag -r, you can randomize the URI with a given length.

 * To receive: